dcos/dcos-cli/design/setup.md

 - Initiate a login.
 - Create a cluster config with the ACS token, the TLS configuration, and cluster name.
 - Attach the CLI to the newly created cluster config.
+- Automatically install "dcos-core-cli" and "dcos-enterprise-cli" plugins after the setup.

 ## Implementation